 Required Heat Output – When you buy a wood burner stove, you should know the required heat output that is right for your room.
 A stove which is too small will fail to heat a room, where one that is too big will overheat a room, both situations far from ideal!

 Required heat outputs can vary to a large extent, below are a few examples of quite how much this variance can be, using a set formula.
-As a general rule, to make a room 21°C when it’s 1°C outside, you will need 1kW of heat output for each 14 cubic metres of space.
+As a general rule, to make a room 21°C when it’s 1°C outside, you will need 1kW of heat output for every 14 cubic metres of space.

 Room Size (medium sized lounge) – w.
 18ft – h.
 7ft – l.
 12ft